foudrebeautifulcat/PredictiveAttitudeScale/README.md

 # Method

-## Theorical framework
+## Theoretical framework

 ### Item selection for the gender ideology scale[^note1]

 This study develops a gender ideology scale to predict attitudes towards politically sensitive topics by using gender indicators.* From the MOSAiCH survey, I focus on gender ideology attitude that has a clear link with political opinion.
-Therefore, in questionnaire 1, I selected items (FAM1a to FAM14; FAM21 to FAM27) measuring gender role attitudes (Glick & Fiske, 1996; 1999), family form, meaning of marriage and children (FSO, 2019, World Values Survey 2021); and in questionnaire 2, I selected items (FAMS9_wp2 to FAMS32-wp2). measuring gender stereotypes, sexism (Swim et al., 1995; Levant et al, 2013, Touglas et al., 1995; Walter, 2018; Zehnter et alm 2021), and homophobia (Chonody, 2013).
-Finally, I added the items of conservatism vs progressivism (items: FAMS45a_wp2 to FAMS46c_wp2) that may mediator political attitude (Niessen, et al, 2019).
+Therefore, in questionnaire 1, I selected items (FAM1a to FAM14; FAM21 to FAM27) measuring gender role attitudes (Glick & Fiske, 1996; 1999), family form, meaning of marriage and children (FSO, 2019, World Values Survey 2021); and in questionnaire 2, I selected items (FAMS9_wp2 to FAMS32-wp2).
+Measuring gender stereotypes, sexism (Swim et al., 1995; Levant et al, 2013, Touglas et al., 1995; Walter, 2018; Zehnter et alm 2021), and homophobia (Chonody, 2013).
+Finally, I added the items of conservatism vs progressivism (items: FAMS45a_wp2 to FAMS46c_wp2) that may mediate political attitude (Niessen et al, 2019).
 I chose this panel to have representative elements that constitute the perception of the social rules of society in the sense of how men and women should behave, what constitutes a family and love, and the possibility of changing these criteria.

-[^note1]: As a 2-week miniproject, I largly selected the items by relevant theme.
-For an official project, a selection more litterature-grouneded would be needed (plus additional coders to validate the selection).
+[^note1]: As a 2-week miniproject, I largely selected the items by relevant theme.
+For an official project, a selection more literature-grounded would be needed (plus additional coders to validate the selection).

 ### Dependent variables